MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 In some environments, Intune might serve as the only MDM authority you need to use, as by default, Intune is a registered compliance partner for the Android, iOS/iPadOS, and Windows platforms.
 Other platforms require other compliance partners to serve as a devices MDM authority, like use of Jamf Pro for macOS devices.

 If you’ll use a third-party device compliance partner in your environment, ensure they're [supported with Intune](../protect/device-compliance-partners.md#supported-device-compliance-partners).
-To add support, you’ll need to configure a [connection for the partner](../protect/device-compliance-partners.md#configure-intune-to-work-with-a-device-compliance-partner) from within the Microsoft Endpoint Manager admin center, and follow that partners documentation to complete the integration.
+To add support, you’ll need to configure a [connection for the partner](../protect/device-compliance-partners.md#configure-intune-to-work-with-a-device-compliance-partner) from within the Microsoft Intune admin center, and follow that partners documentation to complete the integration.

 For more information on this subject, see [Support third-party device compliance partners in Intune](../protect/device-compliance-partners.md).